fastify/fastify/docs/Logging.md

 })
 ```

-By default fastify provides default serializers.
-List of serialiazers is: `req`, `res` and `err`.
-Additionally, `serializers` option can be used to overwrite one or more serializers.
+The default logger is configured with a set of standard serializers that serialize objects with `req`, `res`, and `err` properties.
+This behavior can be customized by specifying custom serializers.
 ```js
 const fastify = require('fastify')({
   logger: {